deltafactory/stratus-web-responder-weather/README.md

 * Requires /usr/bin/mpg123 and /usr/bin/sox to convert audio files created by Polly to format compatible with Stratus.
 * Rename includes/creds.sample.php to includes/creds.php and update it with your keys.

-## Our Stratus platform has the possibility to use "Web Responders".

-For instance, if someone dials into a DID on our system, we can cause that call to interact with your web server via HTTP/S API calls.
+## How Stratus Web Responders work:

-Stratus will browse your web server and expects to receive XML "verbs" ( i.e. directions) and wav files.
+Stratus will browse your web server and expects to receive XML "verbs" ( i.e. instructions ) and wav files.
 Stratus will do things based on these instructions.
 This gives you the ability create IVRs that do all sorts of things.

 # There are three verbs you can give Stratus:
 1. Play